Queer heterosexuality: Feminist criticism and queer theory

 In a 2018 paper, Heather Brook compares how the term 'same-sex marriage' is similarly oxymoronic to 'queer heterosexuality'.
 They both challenge and connect to essentialist understandings of heterosexuality.
 However, where 'same-sex marriage' aims to gain social capital from the normativeness of heterosexual marriage, 'queer heterosexuality' pulls on the fluidity of queerness.
 Brook describes how both terms incite fear of appropriation and the pejoration of a gendered understanding of societal institutions.
 Specifically, when straight people use 'queer', a term which was reclaimed by the community it now describes, to describe their heterosexuality, it straightens the word within the social consciousness.
 Brook posits that queer heterosexuality forces an exploration of how heteronormative institutions like marriage can be defined outside of binary oppositions like "hetero and homo; men and women; queer and straight".

+In Queering heterosexuality, Sandra Jeppesen draws a distinction between heterosexual individuals and heterosexual culture.
+She suggests that heterosexual identified individuals might seek to join or emulate queer culture in order to escape the oppression of heterosexual culture.
+She argues that queer culture has valuable lessons to teach heterosexual individuals.
+However, she argues that the exchange should be one way only: heterosexual spaces could benefit from queering, but queer spaces should not become more heterosexual.
+She also notes that transgender and gender diverse individuals may live for some time as a homosexual, only later to transition and become a heterosexual.
+She also points out that many queer couples may be mistakenly identified as heterosexual when they are not.
+She argues that "queering heterosexuality" requires the removing of elements of heterosexual culture such as heteronormativity.

 Examination of masculinity

 In 2005, Robert Heasley explored queer heterosexuality among a group of men that he identifies as "straight-queer males."
 According to Heasley, these men are self-identified heterosexuals who do not find social spaces dominated by traditionally masculine personalities to be comfortable.
 Heasley believes that a lack of understanding of masculinity can be addressed by creating a terminology to describe non-hegemonic masculine behavior.
 He lists seriously discussing homosexuality, being held or cuddled, hand-holding, dressing femininely, and expressing emotional openness among the behaviors displayed by straight-queer males.

 Men who have been surveyed about their "mostly straight" behavior gave various reasons for this self-identification: some felt constrained by traditional models of gender and sexual orientation, others found men attractive.
 Some had a small amount of sexual interest in men but no desire for romantic same-sex relationships or intercourse, while others felt romantic but not sexual interest in other men.